solana-developers/program-examples/basics/counter/poseidon/counter/readme.md

 # Counter Program Tests Documentation

-This document describes the test suite for a Solana program that implements a basic counter functionality using the Anchor framework and bankrun for testing.
+This document describes the test suite for the Solana counter program.
+The tests are written in TypeScript and work with both the original TypeScript program and the transpiled Anchor version using bankrun for testing.

 ## Test Setup